yR-DEV/learningAngular/Unit-1/08-reddit-clone.md

 * A user can choose to sort ascending or descending
 * A user can favorite posts and view all favorites in a separate tab
 * A user can upload an image (no backend involved)

+##NOTES FOR MYSELF:
+- have to add form validation
+- have to use an external library for the date